An explanation of Mondrian's oeuvre by Michael Sciam

 1920

-A synthesis of horizontal, vertical, yellow, red and blue is now finally achieved with great visibility twenty-two years later in Broadway Boogie Woogie:
+A synthesis of horizontal, vertical, yellow, red and blue is then finally achieved with great visibility twenty-two years later in Broadway Boogie Woogie:

 Broadway Boogie Woogie